jschof1/moralMachine/README.md

 The game presents the user with a set of scenerios.
 In both cases there will be fatalities.
 You must decide who the victims are.

+To play the game, the user must click either one of the two images and then submit their decision by clicking the submit button.

 ## Installation